siderolabs/talos/website/content/v1.14/reference/cli.md

 ### Options

 ```
+      --cert-fingerprint strings   list of server certificate fingerprints to accept (defaults to no check, only used with --insecure flag)
       --drop-partition             drop partition after wipe (if applicable)
   -h, --help                       help for disk
-  -i, --insecure         use Talos maintenance mode API
+  -i, --insecure                   use the insecure (encrypted with no auth) maintenance service
       --method string              wipe method to use [FAST ZEROES] (default "FAST")
 ```

 ### Options inherited from parent commands

 ```
-  -c, --cluster string             Cluster to connect to if a proxy endpoint is used.
+  -c, --cluster string             cluster to connect to if a proxy endpoint is used
-      --context string             Context to be used in command
+      --context string             context to be used in command
   -e, --endpoints strings          override default endpoints in Talos configuration
   -n, --nodes strings              target the specified nodes
-      --siderov1-keys-dir string   The path to the SideroV1 auth PGP keys directory.
-Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
-Only valid for Contexts that use SideroV1 auth.
+      --siderov1-keys-dir string   the path to the SideroV1 auth PGP keys directory, defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'; only valid for Contexts that use SideroV1 auth
-      --talosconfig string         The path to the Talos configuration file.
-Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
+      --talosconfig string         the path to the Talos configuration file, defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order
 ```

 ### SEE ALSO